 Service Provider Code: In the context of this document, this term refers to any unique identifier that is allocated by a Regulatory and/or administrative entity to a service provider.
 In the US and Canada this would be a Company Code as defined in ATIS-0300251 [Ref 6].

 Signature: Created by signing the message using the private key.
 It ensures the identity of the sender and the integrity of the data [Ref 8].

-Subordinate CA (SCA): A CA whose public-key certificate is issued by another (superior) CA [Ref 8].
+Server-Side Request Forgery (SSRF): An HTTP server attack vector where an attacker can cause a server to perform HTTP requests to an attacker-chosen URL [Ref 14, Section 10.4].Subordinate CA (SCA): A CA whose public-key certificate is issued by another (superior) CA [Ref 8].

 Telephone Identity: An identifier associated with an originator of a telephone call.
 In the context of the SHAKEN framework, this is a SIP identity (e.g., a SIP URI or a TEL URI) from which a telephone number can be derived.